FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

 functional tests.
 This may be helpful to test the way your application sets caching headers and invalidates cached content.

-By having your test classes extend one of the testCase classes, you get:
+By having your test classes extend one of the test case classes, you get:

 * independent tests: all previously cached content is removed in the tests ``setUp`` method.
 The way this is done depends on which reverse proxy you use;